-Spinal cord is divided into five parts, namely cervical, thoracic, lumbar, sacral and coccygeal.
+The spinal cord is divided into five parts, namely cervical, thoracic, lumbar, sacral and coccygeal.
 There is an enlargement each in cervical and lumbosacral parts.
-Cervical enlargement (intumescentia cervicalis) is located between $C_3$ and $Th_2$ vertebrae.
-Lumbosacral enlargement (intumescentia lumbosacralis) extends from $Th{9-10}$ to $L{1-2}$ vertebrae.
+Cervical enlargement (intumescentia cervicalis) is located between $\rm C_3$ and $\rm Th_2$ vertebrae.
+Lumbosacral enlargement (intumescentia lumbosacralis) extends from $\rm Th{9-10}$ to $\rm L{1-2}$ vertebrae.
 Spinal nerves (brachial and lumbosacral plexus) which emerge from these enlargements innervate upper and lower extremities.
-The cervical enlargement is 38 mm and lumbosacral enlargement is 35 mm width (1,2,7,9,10).
+The cervical enlargement is 38 mm and the lumbosacral enlargement is 35 mm width $^{(1,2,7,9,10)}$.

-The lower termination of spinal cord is called conus medullaris due to its shape which resembles a cone.
-Enlargement of the central canal at the end of the conus medullaris is called terminal ventricle (ventriculus terminalis).
-The structure which descent from apex of conus medullaris and attaches to the base of coccyx internum; it is site of election for spinal (lumbar) puncture.
+The lower termination of spinal cord is called the conus medullaris due to its shape which resembles a cone.
+The enlargement of the central canal at the end of the conus medullaris is called terminal ventricle (ventriculus terminalis).
+The structure which descends from the apex of conus medullaris and attaches to the base of coccyx is called filum terminale.
+It consists of spinal pia mater superficially and neuroglial elements which lie deep to the pia mater.
+Its average length is 20 cm and the part which extends to the S, vertebra is enclosed in spinal dura mater (filum terminale internum, piale).
+The central canal is continued into filum for 5-6 mm.
+A capacious part of subarachnoidal space surrounds the filum terminale internum; it is site of election for spinal (lumbar) puncture.
 The part which lies distal to this level fuses with investing dura mater (coccygeal ligament) and is called filum terminale externum.
-Since the spinal cord ends at the level of $L_1$ vertebra, nerve roots below this level descend as a collection of fibers (approximately 10-23 cm) before passing through intervertebral foramina.
-This structure resembles a horse tail and therefore it is called cauda equina (12.7,9,10).
+Since the spinal cord ends at the level of L_1 vertebra, nerve roots below this level descend as a collection of fibers (approximately 10-23 cm) before passing through intervertebral foramina.
+This structure resembles a horse tail and therefore it is called cauda equina (1,2,7,9,10).

-Spinal cord has four aspects.
+The parenchymal tissue of the spinal cord has four primary aspects.
 Anterior median fissure is deep longitudinal fissure (average depth is 3 mm) along to the anterior aspect.
 Posterior median sulcus and posterior median septum which is a continuation of the posterior median sulcus is present in the posterior aspect of spinal cord.
 Two structures seperate the spinal cord into right and left halves.
 Also there are two sulci in each half, one of them is the anterolateral sulcus (shallow furrow occasionally present) and the other is posterolateral sulcus.
 Ventral roots of spinal nerves (radix anterior) emerge from anterolateral sulcus and dorsal roots of spinal nerves (it is strictly rootlets and called radix posterior) enter the cord along the posterolateral sulcus.
 The anterolateral sulcus and the posterolateral sulcus divide each half of the spinal cord into three parts which are anterior funiculus, lateral funiculus and posterior funiculus (1,2,7,9,10).

-There is a third sulcus, posterior intermediate sulcus, which extends rostrally along the posterior aspect of is called filum terminale.
-It consists of spinal pia mater superficially and neuroglial elements which lie deep to the pia mater.
-Its average length is 20 cm and the part which extends to the S2 vertebra is enclosed in spinal dura mater (filum terminale internum, piale).
-The central canal is continued into filum for 5-6 mm.
-A capacious part of subarachnoidal space surrounds the filum terminale spinal cord and it is seen in the cervical and upper thoracic segments.
-It divides the area between posterolateral sulcus and posterior median sulcus into two parts which are fasciculus gracilis (medial) and fasciculus cuneatus (lateral) (1,2,7,9,10).
+There is a third sulcus, posterior intermediate sulcus, which extends rostrally along the posterior aspect of spinal cord and it is seen in the cervical and upper thoracic segments.
+It divides the area between posterolateral sulcus and posterior median sulcus into two parts which are fasciculus gracilis (medial) and fasciculus cuneatus (lateral) (1.2.7,9.10).